AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

 ```

 ## Using the CMake integration
-Setting a project using the hipSYCL CMake integration is quite straight forward.
+Setting up a project using the hipSYCL CMake integration is quite straight forward.
 The main points are adding `find_package(hipSYCL REQUIRED)` and after defining the targets to build, adding `add_sycl_to_target(TARGET <target_name>)` to have the compilation handled by the hipSYCL toolchain.
 See the [example cmake project](../examples/CMakeLists.txt).